 Up to the left is the Station Inn and some additional parking, but more on that at the end of the video when we look at where you can eat and drink.
 Just around to the right are two large laybys that do fill up during the day, mainly at weekends and in summer.

 If you have two vehicles, you could leave one here and drive back to Horton to start the walk.
 In the car, you could then leave additional food and drink to pick up on the way around so you don't need to carry as much.
+If you are taking your own water, then consider taking a hydration bladder in addition to any water bottles, so that you can keep yourself hydrated on the way around.
 Also in the layby on many days is the ice cream van which has been coming here for many, many years.
 It's called itself the Fourth Peak, and besides ice creams, it does have tea, coffee, soup and egg bacon or sausage balms, if you need that something extra to get you around.

 Back at the T-junction, just cross the road and then follow the path directly away from the road, following the Yorkshire Three Peaks Public Footpath sign.
 Continue along the gravel path towards the Ribblehead Viaduct.